QuantiusBenignus/NoteWhispers/README.md

 # Voice Memos to Joplin Text Notes
-#### *Voice memos recorded from the microphone, transcribed to text and sent to the clipboard or converted to Joplin notes*
+#### *Voice memos recorded from the microphone, transcribed offline to text and sent to the clipboard or converted to Joplin notes*
 #### *Can also transcribe from an existing audio file and send text to clipboard or convert to Joplin notes*
 ---
-* Please, note that this command line utility for **Linux** is written for *zsh* but has been coded in a way that should allow it to run unmodified for users of *bash*.
-> *DISCLAIMER: Setting up the environment for this to work requires a bit of attention and, quite likely for the novice user, reading about the Linux internals and making informed choices.
-Some of the proposed actions, if implemented, will alter how your system works internally (e.g. systemwide temporary file storage and memory management).
-The author neither takes credit nor assumes any responsibility for any outcome that may or may not result from interacting with the contents of this document.*

 #### DESCRIPTION:
 This Linux command-line utility is named **vm** for brevity and quick access from the command line (check your PATH for conflicts and rename accordingly if needed.)